MeredithU/react-toggle-sidebar/README.md

 # React Toggle Sidebar Navigation

-### This demonstrates how two sibling components can communicate to each other through React.
+### This demonstrates how two sibling React components can communicate to each other.

 ## Included